Ahmed-Elghachi/AWS-Academy-Cloud-Foundations/AWS-Academy-Cloud-Foundations/Introduction-to-Amazon-EC2/README.md

 ---

-# 📌 Lab Overview
+# 📌 Lab Overview and Objectives

-This lab provides a practical introduction to Amazon EC2.

-You will learn how to:
-- Launch an EC2 instance
-- Configure security groups
-- Enable termination protection
-- Enable stop protection
-- Monitor EC2 instances
-- Resize EC2 instances
-- Modify EBS volumes
-- Explore EC2 limits
-- Access a web server

 ---

+# 🧠 Introduction

+This lab provides a practical introduction to launching, managing, resizing, and monitoring an Amazon EC2 instance.

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.

+Amazon EC2 provides a simple web service interface that allows users to:
+- Launch virtual servers quickly
+- Configure computing resources easily
+- Scale infrastructure dynamically
+- Manage cloud servers efficiently

+Amazon EC2 gives you complete control over your computing resources and allows you to run applications on Amazon’s highly reliable cloud infrastructure.

+One of the major advantages of Amazon EC2 is its flexibility:
+- You can increase or decrease resources at any time
+- You only pay for the resources you use
+- You can deploy applications within minutes

+Amazon EC2 also helps developers build highly available and fault-tolerant applications while reducing infrastructure costs.

+---

-# 🧠 Architecture
+# 🧠 Architectural Diagram

 <p align="center">
   <img src="./screenshots/ec2-architecture.png" width="850"/>